cloudstateio/samples-java-shoppingcart/README.md

 You might also want to set up authentication for your container registry.
 Please refer to [Jib plugin documentation](https://github.com/GoogleContainerTools/jib/tree/master/jib-gradle-plugin#authentication-methods) for further information.

-NOTE: you can get a free public docker registry by signing up at [https://hub.docker.com](https://hub.docker.com/)
+NOTE: you can get a free public Docker registry by signing up at [https://hub.docker.com](https://hub.docker.com/)

 Build and push the container image to your container registry
 ```